mukoedo1993/mukoedo1993/README.md

 # A Selection of Some of My Most Important Projects
 The readme.txt has brief introductions and links for my projects.

+## 1: Researching Interest
+### i: Intrusion Detection System
+I am now doing research on Intrusion Detection System in the West Virgina State University, West Virginia.

-## 1: web apps based on Nodejs and/or PHP:
+## 2: web apps based on Nodejs and/or PHP:
 ### i: personal website sample:
 https://stupefied-spence-c25693.netlify.app/
 source code(private repo): https://github.com/mukoedo1993/travel-site-sample